QCut API reference#

 list

-QCut.backend_utility.run_and_expectation_value(circuit: QuantumCircuit, backend, observables: list, shots: int, mitigate=False) tuple[dict, list][source]#
+QCut.backend_utility.run_and_expectation_value(circuit: QuantumCircuit, backend, observables: list, shots: int) tuple[dict, list][source]#

 Run circuit and calculate expectation value.